apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

 We should no longer rely on conditional statements in Guice module.

-We should within James main method, upon James startup read the configuration and select the modules that should be selected to run it, before calling the Guice injector to perform its full startup.
+Guice modules combination choice should be decided before starting the dependency injection stage.

+An INFO log with the list of modules used to create its Guice injector.
 This enables easy diagnose of the running components via the selected module list.
 It exposes tested, safe choices to the user while limiting the Guice products count.

-Basic minimalistic integration tests will be written to cover the possibilities exposed to the user, by statically composing the given modules.

-Concerning the usages listed above :
+The following conditional statements in guice modules needs to be removed :

  - [Cached blob store pull request](https://github.com/linagora/james-project/pull/3319) addresses ObjectStorageDependenciesModule::selectBlobStoreBuilder and Cassandra Blob Store Cache conditional statement.